Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

 - Then they move into their beach house and live there for 5 more years.

-- Living there for 5 more years instead of just 2 years increases the amount excludable to the maximum amount, because the time period before being used as a primary residence is a nonqualified use, which will reduce the amount excludable.
+- Living there for 5 more years instead of just 2 years increases the amount excludable, because the time period before being used as a primary residence is a nonqualified use, which will reduce the amount excludable.
 However, the reduction in the exclusion amount will depend on how long you own the property and on the length of nonqualified use after 2008.
 More on this later.

 - A benefit to living there for 5 more years is that the gain may be significantly larger, especially for hot real estate markets.